malathisathish/Phonepay_project/README.md

 It connects to a PostgreSQL database, uses SQLAlchemy for data querying, and offers visually rich analytics via Streamlit and Plotly.

-📹Watch demo video live:PhonePe Transaction insight Dashboard | The Beat of Progress ``
+📹Watch demo video live: http://localhost:8501/
+``
 ## 🎯 Objectives
 ♦To analyze transaction behavior across states, districts, and pincodes.